moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 Pros:

-* The `CI_JOB_TOKEN` is an access token that is compatible with our OAuth Provider.
+- The [`CI_JOB_TOKEN`][1] is an access token that is compatible with our OAuth Provider.
-* This creates an extension point that is standards compatible for better interoperability between internal and external services.
+- This creates an extension point that is standards compatible for better interoperability between internal and external services.

 Cons:

-* Doesn't fully conform to the [OAuth Token Exchange Protocol][7].
+- Doesn't fully conform to the [OAuth Token Exchange Protocol][7].
-* This will create a new record in the `oauth_access_tokens` for each job.
+- This will create a new record in the `oauth_access_tokens` for each job.
 (This will have a significant database impact)
-* This may require the creation of a new user record for every project that has CI enabled.
+- This may require the creation of a new user record for every project that has CI enabled.
-* This may require the creation of a new `oauth_applications` record for each project that has CI enabled.
+- This may require the creation of a new `oauth_applications` record for each project that has CI enabled.

 ### Stage 4: Declarative permissions